day8/re-frame/docs/on-dynamics.md

 Pure functions stand outside of "time".
 To understand them, you don't need to know "when" they were run and the state of the system at that point.
 Instead, you need only know the value of the actual arguments.

-The tyranny of time is still present on the inside of the pure function, because there is an internal flow of execution.
+The tyranny of time is still present on the inside of a pure function, because there is an internal flow of execution.
 So, you might still need to simulate that in your head.
 But a pure function delivers a smaller dynamic process to understand - one that is more cognitively tractable.

+But wait, there's more.

-What is provided as arguments to a function is data, and what they return is data.
-Using immutable data for both acts to insulate pure functions from "place" - where data is put.
+We provide data to a pure function as arguments, and they return data, and this data is immutable.
+This acts to decoupled a pure functions from "place" - it is insulated from where data is put.

-Once functions are decoupled from both "time" and "place" they can be composed in a maximally mathematical way.
+Because pure functions are decoupled from both "time" and "place", they can be composed in a maximally mathematical way.
+This greatly dampens the complexity of runtime dynamics.
-I asked earlier what simplifying "abstractions" might exist to help us dampen the complexity of runtime dynamics, and these two are a potent duo.

 !!!
 Note "Banana Issues"
-    Non-pure functions "reach out" and grab a banana (a value) from the global space beyond their arguments.
+    Non-pure functions "reach out" and grab a value from the global space beyond their arguments.

-    Initially, it can seem innocent enough.
-But now, to understand the function's internal dynamics, you must understand the dynamics for everything that might change that banana over time.
-Unfortunately, as you pull the banana back towards you, you might discover a Gorilla is holding it.
-    And that Gorilla is sitting in a jungle, so you get that too.
-Plus some Monsoonal weather.
-    There's often a lot of new runtime dynamics coming your way, attached to that initial banana.
+    > You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+    >
+    > -- Joe Armstrong, creator of the Erlang programming language

+    To understand a function that grabs a banana, you must **also** understand all the runtime dynamics associated with changes in banana.
+You must reason globally, not locally.
+Which is often difficult.

 ## Declarative